-I worked for Classmates.com, a major social networking web site.
+Today I work for Classmates.com, a major social networking web site.
 I manage a nine person development and quality assurance team located in Woodland Hills, CA. The home office for Classmates is in Renton, WA, but they are owned by United Online (UOL), and my team is located in the corporate headquarters for UOL.
-This job came with some interesting challenges, including getting the team more closely involved with the main company in Renton, and managing an office is interesting as well.
-I was laid off by Classmates as part of a general downsizing of United Online in 2009.
+This job comes with some interesting challenges, including getting the team more closely involved with the main company in Renton, and managing an office is interesting as well.

 When we moved to the Los Angeles area we bought a Prius, which I love - it gets great gas mileage and feels like a midsize car inside.